Hyperliquid Flagged Address: What the High-Risk Warning Means

 When Not to Use Any Third-Party Workflow

-A third-party workflow is inappropriate when the operator cannot explain the process, fees, permissions, destination address, or verification steps.
-It is also inappropriate when you cannot independently confirm the account state or when the provider asks for sensitive information that should never be shared.
+Skip any third-party workflow when the operator cannot explain the process, fees, permissions, destination address, or verification steps.
+Also skip it if you cannot independently confirm the account state first.

 Avoid any workflow that: